 Mexican Cinnamon sticks are actually Ceylon Cinnamon sticks imported almost exclusively from the Island of Sri Lanka.
 Soft and easily to crumble or grind. it is known as Canela in Mexico.
 A subtle sophisticated taste that never overpowers a recipe and adds to depth of flavor.
 Mexican Cinnamon or Ceylon Cinnamon is very fragrant and the only Cinnamon that should be used in all traditional Mexican recipes.

-The taste profile, the aroma and color of Mexican or Ceylon Cinnamon is very different and substituting Cassia Cinnamon for Mexican cinnamon will give you very different results.
+The taste profile, the aroma and color of Mexican or Ceylon Cinnamon is very different.
+Substituting Cassia Cinnamon for Mexican cinnamon will give you very different results.
 Hard to believe but true.

 The Mexican name for Cinnamon is Canela.
 The vast bulk of Cinnamon that Mexico consumes (96%) is imported Ceylon Cinnamon.
 Ceylon Cinnamon or to give its proper scientific name Cinnamomum Zeylanicum, comes from the tiny Island of Sri Lanka located on the southern tip of India.